brainfair/awesome-flux-crds/README.md

 * strimzi
 * VictoriaMetrics

-# NB: All CRDs pointed to the latest version available upstream, use it carefully or clone the example and use pinned-specific versions.
+# NB: All CRDs point to the latest version available upstream.
+Use them carefully, or clone the example and use a pinned, specific version.